dustinpfister/blog_posts/_posts/threejs-object3d-lookat.md

 ## Conclusion

-The look at method is every useful method in three.js, and of course as such I use it all the time.
+The look at method is a very useful feature in the object3d class so of course I use it all the time as a way to set the rotation of a camera and also for mesh objects, groups, and jut about anything based off of the object3d class.
 However every now and then I get into situations in which the method is just not working as I would like it to.
-The method is not a magic wand of a method that will always just work all the time, and even when it does work I can not help but thing that I am doing myself a disservice by using it.
-I do not care to make things more complex than they need to be, however the look at method is not always a substitute for some complex expressions involving a little trigonometry.
+The look at method is not a magic wand of a solution that will always just work all the time, and even when it does work I can not help but think that I am doing myself a disservice by using it a little.
+I do not care to make things more complex than they need to be mind you though, however the look at method is not always a substitute for some complex expressions that might be called for when needed.